Special Education Endorsement (LBS1)

 The Special Education endorsement may also be earned as part of 34-semester-hour M.S.Ed. in Special Education.

 - An application for admission for graduate study—apply online or download a PDF application

-- Official transcripts from all undergraduate and graduate institutions you have attended (Elmhurst College alumni do not need to request a copy of their Elmhurst transcripts)
+- Official transcripts from all undergraduate and graduate institutions you have attended (Elmhurst University alumni do not need to request a copy of their Elmhurst transcripts)